 Cinque Terre villages or Le Cinque Terre (the five villages) are beautiful located on the Italian East coast south of Genoa and north of Pisa in the province of Lugurian.
 It is the southernmost part of the Italian Riviera.
-The villages are situated on rock outcrops along a 12 kilometers coast belt and offer a fantastic view over the Ligurian Sea.
-The five villages in Cinque Terre Italy are: Monterosso Al Mare, Vernazza, Corniglia, Manarola and Riomaggiore (listed in chronological order from north to south), which together is called Cinque Terre and houses approximately 7,000 inhabitants.
-All the villages offers good accommodation and some nice restaurants serving delicious local food and wine.
+The villages are situated on rock outcrops along a 12 km coast belt and offer a fantastic view over the Ligurian Sea.
+The five villages in Cinque Terre Italy are: Monterosso Al Mare, Vernazza, Corniglia, Manarola and Riomaggiore (listed in chronological order from north to south), which together is called Cinque Terre and houses around 7,000 inhabitants.
+All the villages offer good accommodation and some nice restaurants serving delicious local food and wine.

 Villages in Cinque Terre Italy

 Cinque Terre villages is a very scenic place and is a conservation area.
 It offers some of the most beautiful landscapes in Italy.
 The landscape is characterized by steep rock slopes, which rise vertically over the sea.
 Through time the local inhabitants have built terraces on the steep slopes in order to grow trees of lemon and olive as well as vines.
 These terraces are very characteristic for Cinque Terre.
 Due to the rocky and mountainous landscape, the local population have always been isolated and have been forced to fend for themselves.
 The isolation is supported by the fact that the area was connected to the rest of the road network for just a few decades ago.